Jaycode88/ecofriendlynetwork/README.md

 	![Order Confirmation Email](documentation/emailconf.webp)

 - **Blog List**
-	- This page provides a list of all blog posts in a grid layout suitable for the viewong device
+	- This page provides a list of all blog posts in a grid layout suitable for the viewing device
 	- This page is also used to display the user's favorite blogs which is accesible via the blog dropdown menu.
 	- Each blog tile contains an Image, The blog title and excepert as well as the date posted and the author.
 	- Link and icon displayed for users to add blog to favorites.